dr-leo/pandaSDMX/doc/usage.rst

 as it allows pandaSDMX to infer the string form from the dict.
-Its keys (= dimension names) and values (= dimension values) will be validated against the datastructure definition as well as the content-constraint if available.
+Its keys (= dimension names) and values (= dimension values) will be validated against the datastructure definition as well as the content-constraints if available.

 Content-constraints are
 implemented only in their CubeRegion flavor.
 KeyValueSets are not yet supported.
 In this